-- The post holder will be required to establish communication networks with a wide and cross organisational group of professionals, associated agencies and CYP and families. - In particular the post holder shall develop effective and mutually respectful relationship with: C-CATT, police, members of the multidisciplinary child development team (paediatricians, school nurses, health visitors, allied health professionals and associated disciplines); associated agencies responsible for a CYP's care i.e. health, education, social care, voluntary sector; members of the Child and Adolescent Mental Health Services (CAMHS) and adult learning disability service for transition planning. - To communicate in skilled and sensitive manner information concerning the assessment, formulation and treatment plans of CYP under their care. - To offer consultation and training to a range of services particularly C-CATT to support the needs of CYP who have Autism and/or Learning Disability. - To provide specialist psychological advice, guidance and consultation to other professionals contributing directly to the formulation, diagnosis and treatment plan. - To represent the PALMS' Crisis Team and attend relevant meetings and professional activities.
+- The post holder will be required to establish communication networks with a wide and cross organisational group of professionals, associated agencies and CYP and families. - In particular the post holder shall develop effective and mutually respectful relationship with: C-CATT, police, members of the multidisciplinary child development team (paediatricians, school nurses, health visitors, allied health professionals and associated disciplines); associated agencies responsible for a CYP's care i.e. health, education, social care, voluntary sector; members of the Child and Adolescent Mental Health Services (CAMHS) and adult learning disability service for transition planning. - To offer consultation and training to a range of services particularly C-CATT to support the needs of CYP who have Autism and/or Learning Disability. - To represent the PALMS' Crisis Team and attend relevant meetings and professional activities.